wp-plugins/wp101/readme.txt

 Contributors: shawndh, markjaquith, mordauk, wpsmith
 Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 3.2
-Tested up to: 3.6
+Tested up to: 3.8
-Stable tag: 2.0.6
+Stable tag: 2.1

 Delivers a complete set of WordPress tutorial videos directly within the dashboard.
 Choose which videos to show, or add your own!

 == Description ==

-The WP101 Tutorial Plugin delivers a complete set of professionally-produced "WordPress 101" tutorial videos directly within the dashboard.
+The WP101 Plugin delivers a complete set of professionally-produced "WordPress 101" tutorial videos directly within the dashboard.

 Simply enter your [WP101Plugin.com](http://wp101plugin.com/) API key to deliver WordPress tutorial videos within the WP administration panel.
 Perfect for teaching your clients the basics of how to use WordPress!

-Selectively choose which tutorial videos are shown, or even embed your own custom videos.
+Selectively choose which tutorial videos are shown, and even embed your own custom videos!

 == Installation ==